nuprl/augur/README.md

 ]
 ```

-You've now analyzed your first application using Auger!
+You've now analyzed your first application using Augur!

 ## Native function models
 Modern JavaScript relies on a wide variety of native functions to improve